 It’s unclear exactly what causes food aversions, but it’s likely related to the good ol’ hCG that causes regular pregnancy nausea.
-There may also be a psychological component, where you experienced severe nausea or vomiting after eating a certain food and then can’t stomach the idea of being around it again.
+There may also be a psychological component, where you experienced severe nausea or vomiting after eating a particular food and then can’t stomach the idea of being around it again.

 Then again, it may have no known cause — because it’s also entirely possible to crave the exact food you hated later in your pregnancy.

 Some food aversions last throughout the entire pregnancy, while others may come and go.